 *Salary ranges, averages and max from Indeed.com, May 2018

-Teams must evaluate, select and implement a wide range of technologies for DIY cloud big data platforms, whether deploying in a data center or a public cloud.
-In fact, 50+ is a conservative number for most enterprise data lakes.
-After selecting the best components for all of their workloads (!!), a data lake team will need to test, benchmark and validate technologies with each other, both for deployment and on an ongoing basis, as each technology changes.
+Teams must evaluate, select and implement a wide range of technologies for DIY cloud data lakes, whether deploying in a data center or a public cloud.
+In fact, 50+ services or components is a conservative number for most enterprise data lakes.
+After selecting the best components for all of their workloads (!!), a data lake team will need to test, benchmark and integrate technologies with each other.

-Particularly in the rapidly evolving cloud and big data technology markets, teams must expect and plan for rapid change.
-Both open source Hadoop technologies and public cloud providers such as AWS and Google change regularly, and have their own ecosystem of related products and services.
-It is not uncommon for each component in a big data architecture to have different patching and upgrade cycles.
-And staying up to date is absolutely critical -- weak integrations or missed patches can be high-risk security threats.
+Teams must expect and plan for rapid change.
+Data technologies and public clouds (AWS, Azure) change often and have their own ecosystem of related products and services.
+It is not uncommon for each component in a data lake architecture to have different patching and upgrade cycles.
+Staying up to date is absolutely critical.
+Weak integrations or missed patches can be high-risk security threats.
 In fact, a recent survey found that a majority of data breaches in 2019 were caused by cloud mis-configurations.

-Given the importance of each component, vendor management is essential to the plan when running a DIY big data platform.

-Monitoring vendor spend and analyzing it against returns is important.
+Monitoring overall spend and analyzing it against returns is important.
 But, it can be challenging to manage costs.
 Each vendor typically requires their own contract, billing terms and invoicing cycles.
-A resource will need to track, monitor and rectify bills across vendors.
-Data will need to be combined and normalized to prepare summaries of platform usage and project chargebacks.
+Someone will need to track, monitor and rectify bills across vendors.
+Data will need to be combined and normalized to prepare summaries of service usage and charge-backs.

-Sample of vendors and components typically used for DIY Big Data Projects:
+Sample of vendors and components typically used for DIY Data Lakes:

-Considering all that is required to deliver the capabilities, it's understandable why big data success has been difficult.
-DevOps requirements dominate 80%+ of big data operations budgets.
-A solid use case is required to justify the cost of adding 5+ full time staff to build these capabilities and run the platform.
-Many companies have realized that DevOps requirements for big data in the cloud are causing unbalanced ROI equations, delaying the results and impact.
-This blocks analytic agility.
+Considering all that is required to deliver the capabilities, it's understandable why data lake success can be difficult.
+DevOps requirements dominate 80%+ of data lake budgets.
+A solid use case is required to justify the cost of adding 5+ full time staff to build and run a data lake.
+Many companies have realized that DevOps requirements for cloud data lakes are causing unbalanced ROI equations, delaying agility and impact.

-Managing any big data and analytics environments is challenging and risky.
-Whether platforms are in the cloud or on-premises in a data center, the fundamental issues are the same: Datasets must be protected in motion and at rest.
+DIY Data Lake management is challenging and risky.
+Whether data lakes are in the cloud or on-premises in a datacenter, the fundamentals are the same: Datasets must be protected in motion and at rest.
 Applications and teams must be able to access data.
 Governance and compliance is mandatory.
 Security is a real-time threat for any company, regardless of where their data sits.
-Building a DIY big data architecture increases all of these risks exponentially.
+Building a DIY data lake architecture increases all of these risks exponentially.
 Data leaders must carefully evaluate the benefits of a DIY deployment vs. an alternative managed service or other approach.

-Key questions to consider before taking on a DIY data platform project:
+Key questions to consider before deciding to build and run a DIY Data Lake:

 What if we lose key skilled staff members?
-Data architectures rely on a variety of diverse skills sets.
-Hiring, retaining and managing changing teams is a critical requirement for DIY big data.
-But these resources can be in very high demand, regularly recruited for new and greener pastures (especially if they're good).
-Employee turnover is a very real problem for enterprises today, especially ones perceived as lagging in new technology investments.
-Before building a DIY DevOps team, enterprises must look seriously at their market and pipeline for new talent -- as well as what core competencies are most important to develop.
+Data lakes rely on a variety of diverse skills sets.
+Hiring, retaining and managing changing teams is a critical requirement for DIY data lakes.
+But these resources can be in very high demand, regularly recruited away to competitors.
+Before building a DIY data lake, enterprises should also consider what core competencies are most important to develop and staff.

 Who will track changes across multiple connected ecosystems?
 Data and analytics demands an interconnected architecture spanning databases, open-source components, analytics tools, cloud infrastructure, networking, security, and more.
-Managing that is more than a full-time job.
-These ecosystems evolve somewhat independently, and require expertise to integrate.
-For example, determining the impact of upgrades or patching across the entire stack becomes an important exercise.
-It's also incumbent to track changes outside of your core stack; are you confident you're getting the best price for infrastructure?
+These ecosystems evolve somewhat independently (even within cloud providers) and require expertise to integrate.
+For example, determining the impact of upgrades or patching across the entire stack is critical, as is end to end tracking to get the best price-performance.